-Workouts and exercises have become an essential part of most of our daily routine.
-With our increasingly static lifestyle, workouts have become crucial to stay fit and lose weight.
+Workouts and physical activity have become essential to our daily routine.
+With our increasingly static lifestyle, working out has become crucial to maintain our ideal weight, stay fit and prevent life-threatening diseases.
 However, many fail to get the desired results despite spending hours at the gym or doing freehand exercise.
-Some even complain of no weight loss even after spending hours on the treadmill.

 How are calories burned?

 Calories are the fuel that keeps our body functioning.
-Our body burns calories continuously every time it works and even when it rests.
-However, the speed with which calories burn increase and decrease with the intensity of the physical activities we perform.
-Some of the best calorie-burning activities are aerobics, jogging, running, swimming, or working out at the gym.
+We burn calories continuously, even when we are resting.
+However, the speed with which calories burn increases and decreases with the intensity of our physical activities.

-Low impact aerobics performed for 30 minutes can burn around 160 to 200 calories depending on the body weight.
-A 10-minutes run can burn about 114 calories; a 10-minutes swim can help burn 55 calories, and 10-minutes of jogging at 5 miles per hour will burn 80 calories for a person weighing around 120 to 125 pounds.
+For example, low-impact aerobics performed for 30 minutes can burn around 160 to 200 calories depending on the body weight.
+A 10-minute run can burn about 114 calories; a 10-minute swim can help burn 55 calories, and 10 minutes of jogging at 5 miles per hour will burn 80 calories for a person weighing around 54-55kg.

 How many calories should you burn per day?

-This easy calculation can help us understand the number of calories we should burn in a day.
-To shed 1 pound of body fat every week, you need to create a calorie deficit of 3500.
+To shed one pound of body fat every week, you need to create a calorie deficit of 3500.
 While a five-day workout routine burns at least 250 calories daily, regulating your food intake can help create an added deficit of 250 calories.
-Additionally, you can create an added deficit of 500 calories through dieting on rest days.
-Let’s read about the exercises that can help you burn those calories faster.

 Several moderate and vigorous workout routines can help burn calories and create a calorie deficit in your body.
-If you are keen on tracking your calorie count, the below-listed activities can help you shed up to 1000 calories:
+Here are some activities that can help you shed up to 1000 calories:

-Walking a mile will burn close to 100 calories for someone weighing around 180 pounds and about 65 calories for someone weighing approximately 120 pounds.
+- Walking: Walking a mile will burn close to 100 calories for someone weighing around 80kg and about 65 calories for someone weighing approximately 54kg.

-Swimming is fun and also very effective in burning calories.
-For someone weighing around 130 pounds, swimming freestyle at a quick pace can burn more than 550 calories and over 410 calories at a slower pace.
+- Swimming: Swimming is fun and also very effective in burning calories.
+For someone weighing around 58kg, swimming freestyle at a quick pace can burn more than 550 calories and over 410 calories at a slower pace.

-Four to five rounds of circuit training with the low rest time between the sets for two days a week is an excellent way to start your indoor workout.
+- Home Workouts: Four to five rounds of circuit training with a low rest time between the sets for two days a week is an excellent way to start your indoor workout.
 Include 60 seconds of planking followed by 60 seconds of lunges and 60 seconds of squats.
-Then round the set off with 30 seconds of push-ups.
+Then end the set with 30 seconds of push-ups.
 This routine can help burn down about 500 calories.

-Running is one of the most popular forms of physical activity for gaining a healthy weight that helps burn down calories faster.
-However, the number of calories you can burn depends upon several factors like your running pace and duration, and your weight.
+- Running: Running is one of the most popular forms of physical activity for gaining healthy weight and helps burn down calories faster.
+However, the number of calories you can burn depends on factors like your running pace and duration, and your weight.

-A well-designed yoga regimen can help burn 180 to 460 calories, depending on the style, duration, and intensity of exercises, and the gender of the practitioner.
+- Yoga: A well-designed yoga regimen can help burn 180 to 460 calories, depending on the style, duration, intensity of the exercises, and sex.

-Cycling is also a great activity to burn calories.
-The number of calories burned depends mainly on the intensity and duration of cycling and the individual’s weight.
-An average weighing person can burn close to 300 calories by cycling for 30 minutes at a speed of 12 to 14 miles an hour.
+- Cycling: Cycling is also a great activity to burn calories.
+The number of calories you can burn depends mainly on the intensity and duration of cycling and your weight.
+On average, you can burn close to 300 calories by cycling for 30 mins at a speed of 12 to 14 miles an hour.

 Must Read: 30 Days Workout Plan To Become Slim